 The startup rate specifies how fast the controller should increase the engine speed when the engine is started.
-The rate value indicates Hertz per second.
-The formula to use for determining a precise Startup Rate is shown below.

-[(final_target_speed_in_Hertz) - (crank_speed_in_Hertz)] / (ramp_time_in_seconds) = startup_rate_value
+The unit in which the parameter value is specified is the same as for accel rate parameter (see Parameter 3.15) The formula to use for determining a precise Startup Rate is shown below. [(final_target_speed) - (crank_speed)] / (ramp_time_in_seconds) = startup_rate_value

-The controller increases the engine speed from the engine's crank speed to the active target speed at the rate specified.
-The controller will bring the engine to the Idle Speed for the Idle Hold Time then continue increasing the engine speed at Accel rate until the engine reaches the selected target speed (Remote Speed Pot or Set Speed A).
+The controller increases the engine speed from the engine's crank speed to the active target speed at the rate specified by this parameter.